uyuni-project/uyuni-rfc/accepted/00000-ansible-integration.md

 ## Collecting data from an Ansible controller

+This section elaborates how Uyuni would do for gathering information for an Ansible controller.
+There are different scenarios that we can consider here:

+1. Adding an external host Ansible controller:

+The premise here is that there is already an existing and configured Ansible infrastructure somewhere and we want to import it into Uyuni.
+This Ansible controller is not even a registered system in Uyuni.
+The hosts defined on the inventory can be imported Uyuni and will be displayed as "Foreign/ANSIBLE" or "Salt/ANSIBLE", etc. The "ANSIBLE" entitlement means that host is being managed by an Ansible controller.

+Here we're **not** primarely focused on building a new Ansible managed infrastructure from scratch using Uyuni.

+NOTE: Currently Ansible is not shipped in SLE15 any SP.
+In order to allow an SLE Ansible controller, we would need to ship Ansible in probably in SLE15 client tools.

-1. Using Uyuni server as the Ansible controller
+2. Using the Uyuni server as the Ansible controller:

 On this approach, the Uyuni server is our Ansible controller.
-The hosts defined on the inventory can be imported Uyuni and will be displayed as "Foreign/ANSIBLE" or "Salt/ANSIBLE", etc. The "ANSIBLE" entitlement means that host is being managed by an Ansible controller (in this case the Uyuni server).
+We would need to provide the Ansible package to the SUSE Manager server channel.

-Since the Ansible inventory in the Uyuni server is empty, default at `/etc/ansible/hosts`, the user would add their Ansible managed hosts to the inventory and will take care of deploying the Ansible SSH keys to those systems, in order for Ansible to work.
+Since the Ansible inventory in the Uyuni server would be initially empty, default at `/etc/ansible/hosts`, the user would add their Ansible managed hosts to the inventory and will take care of deploying the Ansible SSH keys to those systems, in order for Ansible to work.
 (For already registered systems, deploying the SSH key could be automated somehow)

 Assuming the Ansible inventory is properly created and SSH keys are deployed, the user can operate it from the command line, but Uyuni can also operate it via Salt runner call (since we're on the Uyuni server and not in a minion).
 Example: